GX: a GPU-native gyrokinetic turbulence code for tokamak and stellarator design: Fourier-Laguerre-Hermite pseudo-spectral formulation

 with $\delta k = 2\pi k_y \hat{s}$.
 We can then perform a Fourier transform on each extended $z$ domain to evaluate the parallel streaming terms as given by \cref{fftz}.

-A Fourier representation naturally enforces a periodic boundary condition on $h$ at the ends of each extended domain, but this is not the physically correct boundary condition for non-zonal modes, which should have a zero incoming boundary condition.
-This boundary condition cannot be enforced directly in Hermite space, so we instead use a wave-absorbing layer \citep[see \emph{e.g.}][]{durran2010numerical} near the ends of each extended $z$ domain for the non-zonal components of $h$ to damp out perturbations re-entering the domain.
-Following \citet{beer-thesis}, we use a damping filter that is zero in most of the domain and ramps up smoothly near the ends of the extended domain as $d(\hat{z}) = A[1-2\hat{z}^2/(1+\hat{z}^4)]$, where $\hat{z} = (z-z_\mathrm{end})/z_\mathrm{width}$ is a normalized distance from the ends $z_\mathrm{end}$.
-The width $z_\mathrm{width}$ and the scaling factor $A$ are adjustable parameters; we have empirically found $z_\mathrm{width} = L_z/8$ and $A = 5 {v_{\parallel,\mathrm{max}}}/{L_z}$ to work well, where $L_z$ the total length of the extended domain and we approximate $v_{\parallel,\mathrm{max}}\approx \sqrt{2\mathcal{M}}$ as the maximum parallel velocity on the collocation grid corresponding to the Hermite basis.
+A Fourier representation naturally enforces a periodic boundary condition on $h$ at the ends of each extended domain, but this is not the physically correct boundary condition for non-zonal modes, which should have a zero incoming boundary condition { in the infinite ballooning limit.
+Following \citet{kotschenreuther1995}, we would like to approximate this by enforcing a zero incoming boundary condition on $h$ at the ends of the extended domain, but this boundary condition cannot be enforced directly in Hermite space.
+Instead, we use a wave-absorbing layer} \citep[see \emph{e.g.}][ and references within]{durran2010a} near the ends of each extended $z$ domain for the non-zonal components of $h$ to damp out perturbations { leaving and} re-entering the domain { due to the natural periodicity of the Fourier representation}.
+Following \citet{beer1995a}, we use a damping filter that is zero in most of the domain and ramps up smoothly near the ends of the extended domain as $d(\hat{z}) = A[1-2\hat{z}^2/(1+\hat{z}^4)]$, where $\hat{z} = (z-z_\mathrm{end})/z_\mathrm{width}$ is a normalized distance from the ends $z_\mathrm{end}$.
+The width $z_\mathrm{width}$ and the scaling factor $A$ are adjustable parameters; { in \cref{app:damp} we have performed a convergence study and found} $z_\mathrm{width} = L_z/8$ and { $A = 0.1/\Delta t$} to work well, where $L_z$ the total length of the extended domain.
 The wave-absorbing damping operation can then be expressed as

-The zonal modes $(k_y=0)$ are not filtered because these modes should be physically periodic, so the natural periodic boundary condition from the Fourier representation is the correct one.
+The zonal modes $(k_y=0)$ are not filtered because these modes should be physically periodic, so the natural periodic boundary condition from the Fourier representation is the correct one. { We have found this wave-absorbing layer to be particularly necessary for simulations with kinetic electrons.}

-The standard twist-and-shift boundary condition can be ill-suited for low magnetic shear regions, particularly in stellarators. \citet{Martin2018} have developed a generalization of the twist-and-shift boundary condition that alleviates some of these issues by using local (rather than global) magnetic shear in the `twist'.
+The standard twist-and-shift boundary condition can be ill-suited for low magnetic shear regions, particularly in stellarators. \citet{Martin2018} have developed a generalization of the twist-and-shift boundary condition that alleviates some of these issues by using the integrated local shear (rather than global shear) in the `twist'. { This generalized twist-and-shift boundary condition can be used in GX for stellarator geometries with stellarator symmetry}.
 Investigation of a non-twisting flux-tube boundary condition \citep{Ball2021} using GX is also in progress.